Alejandro Mosquera López

 Personal

-Lover of coffee, Earl Grey and Lego (in alphabetical order).
+Lover of coffee, Earl Grey and LEGO (in alphabetical order).
 Sometimes I blog.
 You can also find me participating in competitive Machine Learning challenges during my spare time.

 Highlights